Python Variables and Data Types

 is_logged_in = True

-Try to choose names that describe what the variable is storing.
-This will help you (and others) understand your code later.
+Choose names that describe what the variable stores.
+This helps you and others understand your code later.

 Quiz Question 1